quitedensepoint/gazette/readme.md

 For more information, see the documentation at http://at.playnet.com:8090/display/COMM/Gazette+Player+Emails

 ## Error Handling
-Ensure the config file (DBConn.example.php) for the options variable *error_handling* has the *show_errors* variable set to false.
+Ensure the config file (DBconn.example.php) for the options variable *error_handling* has the *show_errors* variable set to false.
 This will ensure the errors aren't shown in the "bombed out" screen.
 Set it to true for developing.
 Errors are stored in "[project root]/logs/errors.log"